npe-2012/AnimeDB/readme.md

-AnimeDB - An Anime Tracking Database
+AnimeDB - An Anime Tracking WebApp
 ====================================

 A simple PHP/MySQL based application to track anime you are currently watched